freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/quiz-game/user-stories.md

 1. The `question` key should have the value of a string representing a question.
 1. The `choices` key should have the value of an array containing three strings, which are alternative answers to the question.
 1. The `answer` key should have the value of a string, representing the correct answer to the question.
 Also, the value of `answer` should be included in the `choices` array.
-1. You should have a function named `playQuiz` that selects a random question from the `questions` array.
+1. You should have a function named `getRandomQuestion` that returns a random question object from the `questions` array.
-1. Your `playQuiz` function should use the `prompt` method to display a message and get user input.
-1. The message should be made of the `category` value of the selected question in uppercase, followed by the `question`, and the `choices`.
-These values should be dispayed on three separate lines.
+1. You should have a function named `getRandomComputerChoice` that takes the array of the available choices as a parameter, and returns a random answer to the selected question.
-1. If the answer given by the user is the correct answer, `playQuiz` should log `The answer is correct!` to the console.
-Otherwise, it should log `Wrong answer, the correct answer is: <correct-answer>`, where `<correct-answer>` is the value of the correct answer to the chosen question.
+1. You should have a function named `getResults` that takes the selected question object as its parameter and returns `The computer's choice is correct!` if the answer is correct.
+Otherwise, it returns `The computer's choice is wrong.
+The correct answer is: <correct-answer>`, where `<correct-answer>` is the value of the correct answer to the chosen question.